0chain/zboxcli/README.md

       min_confirmation: 50 # in percentage
       confirmation_chain_length: 3

-We use blockWorker to connect to the network instead of giving network details directly, It will fetch the network details automatically from the blockWorker's network API.
+A blockWorker is used to connect to the network instead of giving network details directly, It will fetch the network details automatically from the blockWorker's network API.

-#### Override Network Details

 By default it will use the miner/sharder values which it will get using the `block_worker_url/network`.
-In case you want to override those values and give custom miner/sharder to use, You can create a `network.yaml` in your ~/.zcn (config) folder and paste the miner/sharder values in below format.
+In case you want to override those values and give custom miner/sharder to use, You have to create a `network.yaml` in your ~/.zcn (config) folder and paste the miner/sharder values in below format.

     miners:
       - http://localhost:7071